OctopusDeploy/blog/blog/2019-11/containerizing-your-application/index.md

 Any instruction that needs more than one argument requires that the arguments be placed within an array.
 Here we are running dotnet build command which compiles our application within the image itself.

 ### EXPOSE 5000 and EXPOSE 5001
 The `EXPOSE` instruction is used to open ports to the container.
-Here we are opening ports 5000, and 5001.
+For the OctoPetShop web front-end, we are opening ports 5000, and 5001.

 ### ENV ASPNETCORE_URLS="http://+:5000;https://+:5001" and ENV ASPNETCORE_ENVIRONMENT="Production"
 `ENV` is short for Environment Variable.
-Here we are creating two environment variables, ASPNETCORE_URLS and ASPNETCORE_ENVIRONMENT.
+We need to tell our Kestrel server which address/ports to listen on which can be overwritten by using the environment variable ASPNETCORE_URLS.
+We can also overwrite what the Environment name is with ASPNETCORE_ENVIRONMENT.

 ### ENTRYPOINT [ "dotnet", "run", "--no-launch-profile" ]
 `ENTRYPOINT` is the command that is run when the container starts.
 Just like our RUN command, if the command requires multiple arguments, those will need to be encasulated within an array.